McCollum scores 28 as Trail Blazers beat Thunder 108-100

 ”I’ve got confidence in him.
 I know him as a player and a person.
 He’s very smart and cerebral and he’ll be able to figure things out as he’s going,” said Thunder coach Billy Donovan, who also coached Brewer at the University of Florida.

-Brewer made his Thunder debut in the first quarter and played 12 minutes with a rebound and an assist.
+Brewer made his Oklahoma City debut in the first quarter and played 12 minutes with a rebound and an assist, along with four fouls.

-The Blazers were without starter Maurice Harkless, who was out with a left patellar tendon strain.
-Harkless was hurt in Thursday night’s 109-99 victory over the Timberwolves.
+The Blazers were without starter Maurice Harkless, out with a left patellar tendon strain sustained in Thursday night’s 109-99 victory over the Timberwolves.
 Evan Turner started in his place.

 The Thunder led 28-25 going into the second quarter but Portland grabbed a 34-33 lead on Shabazz Napier’s 3-pointer.
 McCollum’s putback and Jusuf Nurkic’s layup extended the Blazers’ advantage to 44-35.